Learning objectives

 Copying a universe

-You might wonder why we cannot simply write new_universe = current_universe to get a copy.
-The answer is that Python objects are passed by reference: that assignment does not create a new Universe — it creates a second name that points to the same object in memory.
-Any change we make to a Body inside new_universe would silently modify current_universe as well, corrupting the simulation history we are building up in time_points.
+You might wonder why we cannot simply write new_universe = current_universe to obtain a copy of the existing Universe object.
+The answer is that Python objects are passed by reference: that assignment does not create a new Universe; rather, it creates a second name that points to the same object in memory.
+Any change we make to a Body inside new_universe would silently modify current_universe as well.
 To avoid this, we need a deep copy: a completely independent Universe object whose Body objects and OrderedPair objects are all freshly allocated.
+(We will say more about deep copies in the next chapter.)

 We now write copy_universe() and its helper copy_body().
-Note how copy_universe() validates the universe once and then delegates each body’s copy to copy_body().
-Even though there are many attributes to copy, the validation cost is minimal: a single call to _validate_universe() already checks every field of every body in the list.
+Note how copy_universe() delegates each body’s copy to copy_body().

 def copy_universe(current_universe: Universe) -> Universe: